Damon Albarn: Personal life

-Albarn had a long-standing and publicized relationship with Elastica frontwoman Justine Frischmann from 1991 to 1998.
-This relationship profoundly influenced his songwriting, notably on the Blur album (1997) on the track "Beetlebum" – said to be about their experiences with heroin – and a number of tracks on 13 (1999), such as "Tender" and "No Distance Left to Run", said to be about their break-up in 1998.
+Albarn had a long-standing and publicised relationship with Elastica frontwoman Justine Frischmann from 1991 to 1998.

+Albarn used heroin in the 1990s.
+In 2014, he said heroin had "freed him up" and made him "incredibly creative ...
+A combination of [heroin] and playing really simple, beautiful, repetitive shit in Africa changed me completely as a musician.
+I found a sense of rhythm.
+I somehow managed to break out of something with my voice."
+He became sober in later years.
+He referenced heroin in Blur lyrics.

-Albarn began a relationship with artist Suzi Winstanley in 1998.
+Albarn began a relationship with the artist Suzi Winstanley in 1998.
 Winstanley gave birth to their daughter, Missy, named after rapper Missy Elliott, on 2 October 1999.
-Albarn described becoming a father as "witnessing a life force" and saying:It massively changes you.
+Albarn described finally becoming a real father to a child as "witnessing a life force" and saying:It massively changes you.
 It slowly sort of shaves off the unpleasant thorny bits and hopefully creates a nicely rounded...
 I don't know, having a kid, you just become far more, inevitably you look to the future far more and, you know, it's desperate sometimes when you have a particularly bad few weeks of the newspaper just reminding you about this is wrong, this is wrong.
 We've got ten more years everyone.

 Albarn and Winstanley are speculated to have separated in 2023, with reviewers noting allusions to a breakup in the lyrics of Blur's ninth studio album The Ballad of Darren (2023).
 Albarn has declined to specify if these lyrics are related to his relationship status with Winstanley.
 However, in an interview with Paris Match, he stated that he had had a difficult breakup within the last few months, without mentioning anyone by name.